-Memorandum 65-16
+Memorandum 65-41

-Study No. 53(L) - Personal Injury Damages as Separate Property
+Subject: Study No. 53(L) - Personal Injury Damages as Separate Property

-This memorandum contains a draft statute designed to carry out the policy decisions made by the Commission at the April meeting.
+Attached to this memorandum is a draft statute designed to carry out the policy decisions made by the Commission at the April meeting, as modified by the Commission at the June meeting.